 The Pitt Market

-The Pitt began as a once a month market but will be weekly, every Saturday, from 24th September through to December 2016.
-Their opening dates often change season to season though so to check their current dates visit their website and see their Facebook page to find out who their current vendors are.
+The Pitt began as a once a month market but currently runs every Saturday and Sunday for a large part of the year.
+Their opening dates often change season to season, so to check their current dates visit their website and see their Facebook page to find out who their current vendors are.
 Opening times are 12noon to 10pm, children are welcome to 8pm.
 Entry costs £2.
 A yearly event to look out for is the Scottish Street Food Awards, where you can sample the very best Street Food from across Scotland!

 Edinburgh's Christmas Market